meetesh06/Server-Scripts/user-related/docker-workspace/README.md

 > Firstly, the generated load should be distributed only across cores numbered 128-143.
 > Secondly, as we have more processes than cores, some processes will share some of the cores.

-We first run the following load generation script from within the container.
+We first run the following load generation script (with N=20) from within the container.

 **load_generator.sh**
 ```bash